runnerup96/LLM-text2sql/README.md

 ## Setup

 To set up the environment, ensure you have **Python 3.10** installed.
+At first, install PyTorch with your designated CUDA version.
-Install the required libraries using the provided `requirements.txt` file.
+Then install the required libraries using the provided `requirements.txt` file.
 Better to set up env with **Miniconda**.

 ```bash
 pip install -r requirements.txt